by Scott Mehl © Unofficial Royalty 2015

 Following his primary and secondary studies in Dusseldorf, he attended the Military School in Kassel, graduating in 1887 with the rank of Lieutenant.
 He then attended the University of Leipzig and the School of Political Science and Economics in Tübingen until early 1889.
 During his schooling, he shows exceptional skill as a linguist, becoming fluent in French, English, and Russian.
 Through a tutor sent by his uncle, he also learned Romanian and studied the literature, history, and geography of his future homeland.

-After arriving in Romania in 1889, Ferdinand (‘Nando’ as he was known in the family) soon became involved with the Romanian writer, and friend of Queen Elisabeth, Elena Văcărescu.
-This caused a scandal, not only because of her unequal rank but because the Romanian constitution banned Ferdinand from marrying a Romanian.
-In 1891, the relationship ended, the young woman was exiled to France, and The Queen, who had encouraged the romance, was also sent away for several years.
-The King then sent Ferdinand on a tour of Europe, with the intention of finding a suitable bride.
+After arriving in Romania in 1889, Ferdinand (‘Nando’ as he was known in the family) became involved with the Romanian writer and friend of Queen Elisabeth, Elena Văcărescu.
+This caused a scandal because of her unequal rank and because the Romanian constitution banned Ferdinand from marrying a Romanian.
+In 1891, the relationship ended, the young woman was exiled to France, and Queen Elisabeth, who had encouraged the romance, was sent away for several years.
+King Carol I then sent Ferdinand on a tour of Europe to find a suitable bride.

 On January 10, 1893, at Sigmaringen Castle in Sigmaringen, Kingdom of Prussia, now in Baden-Württemberg, Germany, Ferdinand married his third cousin, Princess Marie of Edinburgh, daughter of Prince Alfred, Duke of Edinburgh (and later Duke of Saxe-Coburg and Gotha) and Grand Duchess Maria Alexandrovna of Russia and a granddaughter of Queen Victoria.
 Following the civil ceremony held at the castle, a Catholic ceremony was held in the city’s cathedral, and then an Anglican ceremony was held at the palace.
 The couple officially had six children.
 The two youngest children are believed to have been fathered by Marie’s lover but were formally acknowledged by Ferdinand as his own: